 To be sure though, finasteride can have side effects while you take the drug and it’s important that you are aware of those.
 So, before you decide to start treatment with finasteride, discuss possible side effects with your doctor.
 Here’s a list of the most common side effects:

 There also are more serious but rare side effects that require medical help.
 If you notice any of the below while taking finasteride, it’s best to see a doctor.

-If you have been a long-term user of finasteride and have been off it for 3-4 months now but still experience any of the above-described symptoms, it’s important that you see a doctor.
-Whether it’s post-finasteride syndrome or not, your symptoms need to be treated.
+If you have been a long-term user of finasteride which you stopped due to side effects, but still experience any of the above-described symptoms a few months later, it’s important that you see a doctor.
+Whether it’s post-finasteride syndrome or not, your symptoms may need to be treated.